AllSeeingEye/basic-vulkan-app/README.md

 - removed all references to KTX library (that made project excessively hard to compile).

-- adjusted hard-coded paths in the code.
+- adjusted some hard-coded paths in the code.

 - removed shaders irrelevant to the demo.

 ## Building and running

+- prerequisites: Visual Studio 2017 Community Edition, Vulkan SDK v.
+1.3.xxx.x;

-- clone,
+- clone;

-- in Visual Studio, open `basic-vulkan-app\Basic Vulkan App.sln`,
+- in Visual Studio, open `basic-vulkan-app\Basic Vulkan App.sln`;

-- you might have to edit/correct various library/include paths,
+- you might have to edit/correct various library/include paths;

 - rebuild the project and run.